 The Half-Life of Methylphenidate Depending On the Dose

-The half-life of methylphenidate is between 2 and 3 hours.
-This is the total amount of time the medication takes to start leaving the system after administration.
+The half-life of methylphenidate is between 2 and 3 hours, and this is the total amount of time the medication takes to start leaving the system after administration.
 Ritalin rarely accumulates in the cells, meaning that standard drug tests cannot detect the substance once it has passed through the system.

 Methylphenidate Potentially Causes Lasting Damage To the Physical Body